lkevers/ldig-python3/readme.md

 In _Proceedings of the 12th Language Resources and Evaluation Conference_ (p.
 2726-
 2735).
 Marseille, France : European Language Resources Association. https://www.aclweb.org/anthology/2020.lrec-1.332

+- For more information about NLP and Corsican : https://bdlc.univ-corse.fr/tal/

 Copyright & License
 -----